-May be responsible for other Sponsor succession

-clinical services and management and mentorship

-initiatives within a to build workforce capability

-multidisciplinary framework. and a culture of lifelong

-Partner with internal and learning.

-external stakeholders to Management

-optimise the reputation of and Accountable for budget

-regard for nursing/midwifery integrity and fiscal

-in the achievement of best practice outcomes. management according to

-practice outcomes. financial and HR delegations,

-as part of the executive team.

-• Enact the Hospital and Health

-Service strategic direction for

-nursing/midwifery to achieve service targets.

-,

-Single point of accountability for the appropriate (accountability)

-for the nursing/midwifery workforce.

-Provide executive, professional,

-nursing/midwifery

-governance across the

-healthcare system.

-Sponsor professionalism, and

-a positive practice

-environment and culture.

-Responsible for the

-nursing/midwifery strategic

-plan including and not limited

-to:

-➤ Workforce;

-Quality;

-➤ Education;

-Research,

-to inform and support an

-organisational culture of

-continuous improvement and

-innovation.
+May be responsible for other clinical services and initiatives within a multidisciplinary framework.
+Partner with internal and external stakeholders to optimise the reputation of and regard for nursing/midwifery in the achievement of best practice outcomes.
+Sponsor succession management and mentorship to build workforce capability and a culture of lifelong learning.
+Management Accountable for budget integrity and fiscal management according to financial and HR delegations, as part of the executive team.
+Enact the Hospital and Health Service strategic direction for nursing/midwifery to achieve service targets.
+Single point of accountability for the nursing/midwifery workforce.
+Provide executive, professional, nursing/midwifery governance across the healthcare system.
+Sponsor professionalism, and a positive practice environment and culture.
+Responsible for the nursing/midwifery strategic plan including and not limited to: Workforce; Quality; Education; Research, to inform and support an organisational culture of continuous improvement and innovation. fonding and not improvement and innovation.
+More provided to the continuous improvement and innovation.